Madaniya Member Organisations

 Syrian Center Of Media and Freedom of Expression

-SCM, established in 2004, is an independent non-governmental, non-profit organization that advocates for freedom of expression, human rights, and justice.
-SCM works to defend individuals persecuted for their beliefs or opinions and supports the development of independent media.
-It has held special consultative status with the UN ECOSOC since 2011.
+SCM, established in 2004, is an independent NGO advocating for freedom of expression, human rights, and justice.
+It defends individuals persecuted for their beliefs and supports independent media. -

 Syrian Christians Education Committee